 Sticker Price

-If you are fortunate enough to afford the full four years I highly recommend it, I was extremely fortunate to be able to and that is what enabled me to take four years in college.
+If you’re fortunate enough to afford four years, I highly recommend it.
+I was extremely lucky, and that’s what enabled me to take four years.
 Doing so much HCI research, taking several grad level classes, having a very broad general education, near daily social plans, getting to be part of teaching almost every semester and summer, going on endless sidequests and meeting my long term life partner happened because I had the luxury to fill it out.
 These were the best years of my life till that point, and I am so sentimental about my time at UIUC.

 I think it’s wild that tax funded universities with free land in a dedicated college town that doesn’t even pay the staff that well can still cost so much.
 Unfortunately, that is the reality of today and college debt is a burden that can really drag, even in a field with very high salaries like Computer Science.